SkxPhan/3DStylus/README.md

 ## Overview

-This repository hosts a C++ application for 3D Pointer and Simple Stroke Recognition using depth cameras.
+C++ application for 3D Pointer and Simple Stroke Recognition using depth cameras.

 ## Features